 Enterprise Ireland’s Strategy 2017–2020 is about inspiring and driving just that, assisting client companies to create 60,000 new jobs and to grow annual exports by €5 billion to €26 billion by 2020.

 To achieve this, we will focus on addressing the need for greater scale across Irish enterprise.
 This involves driving innovation in Irish businesses to unprecedented levels with the help of new supports to reach our target figure of €1.25 billion in R&D expenditure annually by 2020.

 We will work to improve the competitiveness of Irish companies through the support of our Lean programmes and other targeted supports.

 We will work to increase the diversification of our client company exports into new markets, with two thirds of exports going beyond the UK.
 As part of this, we will place sharp focus on the Eurozone, in which we aim to help our client companies achieve a 50% increase in exports.

 The challenges facing Irish business in a post Brexit world are many.
-This updated guide to some of the most pressing issues facing us outlines practical steps that can be taken to, among other things, improve competitiveness, boost innovation, diversify export markets and design robust business plans.
+This article highlights some of the most pressing issues facing us and outlines practical steps that can be taken to improve competitiveness, boost innovation, diversify export markets and design robust business plans.